Keenlol/SKE_final_project_y1-1/README.md

 - **2 Player Action**: Classic head-to-head Pong gameplay.
 - **Paddle Tilting**: Tilt paddles clockwise or counterclockwise for tricky shots.
 - **Multiple Balls**: Experience the chaos of multiple balls which respawns at the center when leaving the field.
+- **Speedy Balls**: Ball speed increase everytime it hits the Paddle.
 - **Customization Options**: before the game starts you'll get to
   - Choose paddle colors for each player.
   - Set player names to personalize the game.